 We have other businesses in our portfolio that are more correlated with various industrial metrics, including global GDP growth.
-We also have businesses within our portfolio that are exposed to new energy solutions, specifically focused around reducing carbon emissions of the energy and broader industry, including hydrogen, geothermal, CCUS, energy storage, clean power and emissions abatement solutions.
-We expect to see continued growth in these businesses as new energy solutions become a more prevalent part of the broader energy mix.
+We also have businesses within our portfolio that are exposed to new energy solutions, specifically focused around reducing carbon emissions of the energy and broader industry, including: hydrogen; geothermal; CCUS; energy storage; clean power; and emissions abatement solutions.
+We expect to see continued growth in these global businesses as new energy solutions become a more prevalent part of the broader energy mix.

 Overall, we believe our portfolio is well positioned to compete across the energy value chain and deliver comprehensive solutions for our customers.
-We remain optimistic about the long-term economics of the oil and gas industry, but we are continuing to operate with flexibility.
 Over time, we believe the world's demand for energy will continue to rise, and that hydrocarbons will play a major role in meeting the world's energy needs for the foreseeable future.
 As such, we remain focused on delivering innovative, low-emission, and cost-effective solutions that deliver step changes in operating and economic performance for our customers.